mitsuhashi/chat-togovar/evaluation/prompt.md

 ### Evaluation Criteria:
 	1. Accuracy: How accurately does the response address the question?
 Point out any inaccuracies or missing information.
+    - Confirm the correct location of the variant on GRCh38 and verify the gene region name if the variant is located within a gene.
 	2. Completeness: Does the response itself provide all the necessary information required to fully answer the question, rather than just pointing to potential sources?
 Highlight any gaps where specific details should have been provided.
 	3. Logical Consistency: Does the response maintain logical coherence, with no contradictions?
 	4. Clarity and Conciseness: Is the response clear and concise, with no ambiguity?
 Identify any overly verbose or unclear sections.